-Pilgrim Challenge 2025 now open for booking!
+Pilgrim Challenge 2026 is now open for booking!

-All 2024 events open for booking!
+All 2025 events now open for booking!

 Medical Advice & Guidance for Competitors